This piece was originally published on November 23, 2020, and was updated on January 16, 2023.

 A housing co-op is a corporation, usually a not-for-profit, that owns a block of units or townhouses.
 When you buy into a co-op, you become a shareholder in a corporation that owns the property.
 As a shareholder, you’re entitled to the exclusive use of one unit in that property.

 A co-op is run by a board of directors elected by the members to keep the place well-managed and in good shape.
 In a condo, you own your unit and the rest of the development is common property.
-In a co-op, you own a share of everything but no equity, which makes it harder to get a mortgage.
-Condos are classified as real property, which means that buyers own deeds to their dwellings and can be used as collateral against the loan.
+In a co-op, you own a share of everything but have no equity, which makes it harder to get a mortgage.
+Condos are classified as real property, which means that buyers own deeds to their dwellings that can be used as collateral against the loan.

 Co-ops can be more restrictive than other housing options when it comes to ownership requirements.
 Where co-ops are not subsidized, buyers may be required to have a specific net worth or debt-to-income ratio to demonstrate the ability to meet the ongoing financial obligations of maintenance and upkeep.
 Most units forbid subleasing.